13 days Memorable Nepal and Bhutan tour

 31 Dec 2018 Asia Experiences

-So, I wanted to visit and explore Asia in my vacation this year and also return before Christmas to my home.
-After quick research, I decided to go to an expedition to the south Asian countries of Nepal and Bhutan.
-I had no idea what really to expect from these countries except some mixed comments on different websites, so I decided to give it a try.
-To be honest, these places caught me with surprise and gave me one of the memory that will remain forever.
+I wanted to visit and explore Asia during my vacation this year and also return before Christmas to my home.
+After a quick research, I decided to go to an exploration of the South Asian countries of Nepal and Bhutan.
+I had no idea what really to expect from these countries except for some mixed comments on different websites, so I decided to give it a try.
+To be honest, these places caught me by surprise and gave me one of the memory that will remain forever.
 Overall, my 13 days Nepal and Bhutan tour was memorable.

 Next day we were up and rolling towards Swayambhunath (The Monkey Temple).
 A site included in World heritage list and had a history of more than 2500 years it was a living repository of Buddhist culture in Nepal.
 We also visited the city of Patan which had its own glorious essence of livelihood.

-Day three was full culture and religious tour day as we started the day visiting the sacred Hindu temple of Pashupatinath in the banks of Holy Bagmati river.
-Then, we visited Boudhanath Stupa, one of my favorite places of my tour here.
-We had our last destination of the day in the form of Bhaktapur.
+Day three was full culture and religious tour day as we started the day visiting the sacred Hindu temple of Pashupatinath on the banks of the Holy Bagmati river.
+Then, we visited Boudhanath Stupa, one of my favorite places on my tour here.
+We had Bhaktapur as our last destination of the day.
 I couldn’t get enough of these beautiful streets packed with art and culture.
-My guide Deepa, a lovely soul, was with me all the time pointing and explaining me everything so I wouldn’t miss anything.
+My guide Deepa, a lovely soul, was with me all the time pointing and explaining everything so I wouldn’t miss anything.

 Chitwan National Park